 adjective, cat·ti·er, cat·ti·est.

-Examples from the Web for cattiness
+Example sentences from the Web for catty

 It's hard, of course, to get too worked up about anyone's cattiness towards Coulter, but Baron is pretty consistently vicious.